Mangouh7/-simple-Weather-app/README.md

 # -simple-Weather-app
-simple weather app create by using Api
+simple weather app created by using Api